ashwinvis/phd-thesis/notes_00.md

 separated the data into troposphere and stratosphere and also into five latitudinal (or zonal) bands to account for inhomogeneities.

+The analysis strongly suggests that in the stratosphere, for the range $10 < r
+< 150$ km the third order structure function is generally negative and scales
+as $-r$, implying a forward energy cascade; and in the range $540 < r < 1400$ km the same scales as $r^3$ with positive values, implying a forward enstrophy flux.
+The authors also indicate that the overall tropospheric structure function were negative for all mesoscales, although it did not converge to follow a particular power law.
+These observations are perhaps the strongest evidence for the forward energy cascade hypothesis for the mesoscales.

 Next, we turn to question of what resolution is required to reproduce the mesoscale spectrum and associated physics.